-International high school student Lily Anderson completed a two-week summer internship with EF Academy.
+International high school student Lily Anderen completed a two-week summer internship with EF Academy.
 Read about her experience working with sales and marketing in her own words:

 During the summer before my senior year of high school, I applied to an internship at EF Academy in Zurich.
 I wanted to apply for a summer internship because I wanted to get an idea of how the real world works within business.
 I have always been conflicted on what I want to study and work with after high school, and I thought that taking the initiative to apply for internships would help me understand what I enjoy.
 EF Academy appealed to me because of their internationally diverse environment and international operations.
 EF Academy works to encourage learning abroad, something that I have grown up with and think that every student should get the opportunity to do.

 Due to the Covid-19 outbreak, the internship unfortunately had to be done online.
 Although this wasn’t ideal, the EF team had put great effort into organizing an internship that I could do from home.
 Even in the midst of a stressful time for them, they were still able to offer me this opportunity.
 I received a two-week schedule of tasks to complete every day.
 The tasks were a range of different assignments, all from writing articles to designing website layouts.
 I had first thought that it would be difficult to keep up with a workload sitting at home all day, but I was really engaged in my tasks because I found them so relevant.
 I felt like I was doing something useful to them, rather than being a burden.